hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 * un-hiding/un-deprecating `--engine-rpc-enabled`
 * remove old isMergeEnabled checks in a few block header validators
 * use merge-specific block header validator, rather than appending to MainnetBlockHeaderValidator
+* disable all engine api methods except engine_exchangeTransitionConfigurationV1 in the absence of an engine-api-compatible coordinator
+* add "placeholder" TTD in the absence of a TTD configuration

 Tested with Hive and Kurtosis since this affects block validation.
 Both are 🟢